Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 \subsection{\textbf{Variational Autoencoders}}

 Variational autoencoders (VAEs), a class of powerful probablistic generative models, were first introduced by Kingma et al \cite{kingma2013auto} in 2013.
-VAEs, consisting of an encoder and a decoder, can map high-dimensional data into a low-dimensional, continuous latent space (Fig~\ref{fgr:archs_vae}).
-Compared to common autoencoders, the latent space is regularized to be well organized, through the KL divergence.
-In addition to reconstruction, VAEs approximate a probability distribution of the data, which can be sampled for generation purpose.
-Thus, parameters of VAEs are usually optimized by minimizing the reconstruction loss and the KL divergence, which is equivalent to maximize the evidence lower bound (ELBO) \cite{kingma2019introduction}:
+VAEs, consisting of an encoder $E$ and a decoder $D$.
+The encoder maps high-dimensional data into a low-dimensional, continuous latent space (Fig~\ref{fgr:archs_vae}).
+Compared to common autoencoders, the latent space is regularized to be organized, ideally, through the KL divergence.
+In addition to reconstruction, VAEs approximate a probability distribution, which can be sampled for generation purpose.
+Thus, given input $x$, the parameters of VAEs are optimized by minimizing the reconstruction loss and the KL divergence \cite{kingma2019introduction}:

-where $N(0,1)$ denotes the unit normal distribution and $\mu_x$ and $\sigma_x$ are learnable parameters, mean and covariance of a Gaussian distribution.
+which is equivalent to maximize the evidence lower bound (ELBO).
+In Equation~\ref{eq:elbo}, $N(0,1)$ denotes the unit normal distribution; $\mu_x$ and $\sigma_x$ are learnable parameters, representing mean and variance of a Gaussian distribution.